multimodalAI/multimodal-ai-hugo-group/content/photo-competition/photo_competition.md

 ### 📄 Copyright and Permission Statement

-By submitting an entry to the UKOMAIN Multimodal AI Photo Competition, you confirm the following:

-- You are the original creator and rightful copyright holder of the submitted work, or have used AI tools in a way that grants you rights to distribute the generated content (for AI track entries).

-- You retain full copyright ownership of your submitted image.

-However, you **grant UKOMAIN** a **non-exclusive**, **royalty-free**, **worldwide license** to:

-- Use, reproduce, display, and distribute your submitted image for non-commercial purposes, including but not limited to:

-  - Showcasing entries on UKOMAIN’s website, social media, and printed/digital materials.
-  - Promoting UKOMAIN events, research, and educational outreach activities.
-  - Archiving the image as part of the network's documentation or public-facing outputs.

-You also agree that your name (or pseudonym, if preferred) may be publicly associated with your image, unless you opt for anonymity during submission.

 By submitting your image(s), you confirm that:

 - You own the copyright or have the right to submit them.
 For AI-generated images, you used tools in a way that gives you the right to submit and share the content.